Avian Influenza or Bird Flu: Symptoms, Causes, Risk Factors

 The infection process with bird flu is not particularly complicated.
 As with other strains of influenza, the virus itself is passed from host to host, although bird flu is not transmitted from human contact like other strains of the flu.
 However, people should still be knowledgeable of how bird flu is contracted to avoid it as much as possible.

 Another way of infection is by ingesting infected poultry that was not cooked properly.
-It is always suggested to fully cook any meat you are preparing for yourself or your family to eliminate bacteria and harmful viruses.
-When cooking poultry, you should cook the meat to a temperature of 165 degrees Fahrenheit or 74 degrees Celsius to ensure its safety.
+It is always suggested to cook any meat fully you are preparing for yourself or your family to eliminate bacteria and harmful viruses.
+When cooking poultry, you should cook the meat to a temperature of 165 degrees Fahrenheit (73.89 degree Celsius) to ensure its safety.
 Especially in the cases of infection in children, ingesting contaminated food is believed to be the primary cause because children handling fowl is considerably less common in the areas where outbreaks have occurred.
 This is of particular concern as children have a higher mortality rate than adults.
-As with most infectious diseases, it has more of a negative effect of the weak: the very young and very old.
+As with most infectious diseases, it has more of a negative effect on the weak: the very young and old.

 With time, people fear the virus will mutate to a form transmittable from human to human.
 If this occurs, infection will occur as with the regular flu strain.
 The virus will spread through saliva and mucus contact through sneezing, coughing, or breathing in close vicinity of others.
 With mutation, the virus will spread with much more ease through human populations, possibly causes massive illness and death.